ahaanlimaye/black-owned-businesses-finder/README.md

 # Black Owned Business Finder Alexa Skill

 **hackMCST VI Project**
-- An Alexa Add-on skill
+- An Alexa Add-on skill that uses a database to provide users with local businesses owned by people of color for them to support to give more exposure to them.

 ## Authors
 - Ahaan Limaye @ahaanlimaye